otype/chef/supervisor/README.md

 default
 -------

-Includes the python recipe, installs the cookbooks.supervisor PIP package and sets up cookbooks.supervisor.
+Includes the python recipe, installs the supervisor PIP package and sets up supervisor.

 License and Author
 ==================